 User runs omniwmctl command focus left:

-│ produces IPCRequest { kind: .command, payload: .command(.focus(direction: .left)) }
+CLIParser.parse → IPCRequest { kind: .command, payload: focus(left) }

 v

-IPCClient connects to Unix socket (~/.../ipc.sock)
+IPCClient connects to the Unix socket, sends NDJSON

 v

-IPCServer accepts connection → IPCConnection reads line
+IPCServer accepts → IPCConnection (actor) reads the line → IPCRequest

 v